csiro-risk-assessment/mozzie/README.md

 Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) welcomes contributions to this code.
 The recommended method is to:

-1. Submit an Issue on github, describing the reasons for your potential contribution;
+1. Submit an [Issue](https://github.com/csiro-risk-assessment/mozzie/issues) on GitHub, describing the reasons for your potential contribution;
-2. Engage in discussions with CSIRO staff on github regarding the best architecture, etc, for your contribution;
+2. Engage in discussions with CSIRO staff on GitHub regarding the best architecture, etc, for your contribution;
-3. When your contribution is ready, issue a Pull Request on github.
+3. When your contribution is ready, issue a Pull Request on GitHub.

 CSIRO does not guarantee to inspect such contributions, nor accept them into the code.

 ## Licensing and disclaimers

 This code is released under a GPLv3 license.
-To discuss other licenses, please contact CSIRO via github.
+To discuss other licenses, please contact CSIRO via GitHub.

 Copyright (c) 2024 Commonwealth Scientific and Industrial Research Organisation (CSIRO) ABN 41 687 119 230.